Squarespace Web Design and Brand Message: What Does Your Business Do and Why Should People Choose You?

 If you are talking with someone in person, you are afforded a little more wiggle room to explain your business offering and benefits.

-When it comes to your website and corresponding campaigns, you have less time to get your point across, and it is vital to get this piece of messaging clear and concise.
+When it comes to your website and corresponding campaigns, you have less time to get your point across, so ensuring your messaging is clear and consistent should be a top priority.

 Before we dig in, let's discuss how your website shows up in Google results.